The Coburg Bar

 Ham Yard Bar

-The latest opening from Firmdale Hotels arrived in Soho in the summer of 2014.
-Located on a quiet courtyard in the middle of Soho, the large terrace at the front of the hotel will be a hotspot in the summer.
+Located on a quiet courtyard in the middle of Soho, Ham Yard is Firmdale Hotels’ popular Soho hangout.
+The large terrace at the front of the hotel is a real hotspot in the summer.

 Inside, the design is the classic Firmdale eclectic style, but the bar is always buzzy late in the evenings, and with lots of nooks and crannies, it’s the perfect Soho hideaway.